THE ULTIMATE GUIDE TO ALEXANDRITE ENGAGEMENT RINGS

 WHITE GOLD OR PLATINUM: This selection of metal is perfect for those who prefer cooler hues.

 Like yellow gold, white gold is available in 10k, 14k, and 18k.
-These different karat golds are determined by the alloy combination with the gold.
+These different types of gold are determined by the alloy combination with the gold.

 Two-tone settings allow both colors to be offset by the white or yellow metal.
 Platinum and yellow pair well together, amplifying the color change of the stone.